Phone: +49 3641 576368

 |PhD project: Carbon dynamics and control mechanisms in trees - an interdisciplinary approach.
 Supervised by: Prof. Dr. Susan Trumbore and Dr. Henrik Hartmann.|

-My research focuses on how plants allocate carbon and the underlying physiological mechanisms.
-Carbon is the central element of life because it can bind with other elements such as hydrogen and oxygen, as well as many other elements and carbon atoms, to form complex molecules important for life.
+My research focuses on how plants respond to environmental changes through carbon allocation and the underlying physiological mechanisms.
+Carbon is the central element of life because it can bind with other elements such as hydrogen and oxygen, as well as many other elements and carbon atoms, to form complex molecules that are fundamental for life.
 Thus, ‘the fate of carbon’, i.e. carbon allocation, plays a fundamental role in growth, survival and reproduction of organisms, particularly sessile organisms like plants that cannot escape harsh environmental conditions thus have to deal with stress with locally limited resources.
 Plants fix CO2 from the atmosphere and partition the resulting photosynthetic products (carbohydrates) among several uses, including growth of structural biomass,storage of nonstructural carbohydrates, synthesis of secondary metabolites and maintaining processes like respiration and osmoregulation.
-I am particular interested in understanding how plants allocate carbon to nonstructural carbohydrates and secondary metabolites.
+I am particular interested in understanding how plants regulate trade-offs among carbon storage, defense and growth.

 Key words: Nonstructural carbohydrates, Secondary metabolites, Growth, defense, storage, volatile organic compounds